algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/weekly_report/weekly_report4.md

 The second weekly meeting was held on Friday the second of February, we discussed the various tasks done during the week and congratulated each other for the progress made. \
 We discussed some more technical ideas that we had throughout the week and decided to think about these during the weekend to make a great decision on Monday.
-Moreover, Aurélien, Quentin and Thibaud decided to keep on working on the technical specifications to maintain the document at a great overall quality. \
+Moreover, Aurélien, Quentin, and Thibaud decided to keep on working on the technical specifications to maintain the document at a great overall quality. \
 The team feels great according to the feedback they gave, we have to keep working this way for the project's well-being.
 We discussed the progress made on different tasks to fuel the KPIs, so far, they are great, even if we still could do better. \
 This wrapped up the week, we are ready for a new one.